Precision Mapping and 3D Surface Modeling With Close Range Photogrammetry

 3D Interactive Display

 The interface below allows 3D interactive viewing of the above surface model.
 Your browser and computer graphics card must be capable of rendering with WebGL for the interactive display to be fully enabled.
+A high end graphics card will provide a highly responsive full screen display.
+The 3D display will also work on cell phones with high graphics capabilities.
 After the model is fully loaded, you may click the full screen icon in the lower right corner of the view to go full screen.
-A high end graphics card will provide a highly responsive full screen display.

 Interactive Viewing Controls